 That means they enjoy the seeds and find them suitable for eating.
-In addition, the blueberries seeds have minerals that make the feathers and wings of the parakeets grow.
+In addition, blueberry seeds have minerals that offer health benefits to your parrot.

 So whenever you feed the parakeets with blueberries, don’t remove the seeds but let them enjoy as a whole.

 How Many Blueberries Should You to Feed Your Parakeets?

 Just like any other fruit, parakeets require other foods for them to flourish and stay healthy.
 Blueberries are fruits, and the number of fruits given should consist of 5-10% of their diet.
 So, make sure you feed blueberries with other foods.
 Parrots that are frugivores (eat a fruit-based diet) can be given a higher proportion of fruits in their diet.